 “O-Wa-Ki-Ya” is a Native American term meaning “to cause to write.”

 In the early 1930s, MSU’s Writing Club, composed of aspiring journalists and—to quote an article from 1934—“other varieties of scribblers,” created the O-Wa-Ki-Ya, an annual publication sponsored by MSU that contained the best of the feature articles, short stories, one-act plays, poems, and informal and formal essays written by the members of the Writer’s Club.
 It was the only published literary effort of its kind.

 The Owakiya had fallen by the wayside by 1965 and was replaced by the Midwestern State University Quarterly.
-Another incarnation of the publication, called Ahimsa, existed at some point between 1965 and 1969.
+Another incarnation of the publication, called Ahimsa, existed between 1965 and 1969.

 In 1975, the Press Club brainstormed and created the first issue of Voices.
 Editor Kathy Weber and faculty advisor Tom Hoffman combined student art and literature, faculty essays, and newspaper publications in this first issue, which honored the inauguration of the new MSU President Dr. John Barker.
 It featured art and literature from 15 departments on campus.
 It was financed by a $2,600 allocation from the MU Board of Regents and was sold at the MU bookstore, as well as other bookstores within the city.
 In 1977, the Student Publication series began.

 For its first 20 years, Voices was published in black and white.
 The transition in publication layout from black and white to color began in 1995.
 The cover of that year’s Voices was created in sepia tone.
 In 1998, the first full-color cover was published.
 A two-page, color insert for fine art materials was included in the 1999 issue and the publication has only broadened its colorful spectrum since, evolving to include several pages of color artwork.

 Currently Voices is completely based on student submissions and is distributed for free each spring.